hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### About this Tutorial

-This tutorial will help you learn the fundamentals of Terraform and how to provision infrastructure on Google Cloud Platform (GCP).
+This tutorial will introduce the fundamentals of Terraform and how to provision infrastructure on Google Cloud Platform (GCP).

 In these tutorials, you will use Terraform to